Luke Raley Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 9.1 K/9, the eighth-best in MLB.
+- The Mariners' 3.74 team ERA ranks first across all MLB pitching staffs.

-- The Mariners' 3.71 team ERA ranks first among all league pitching staffs.
+- The Mariners surrender the eighth-fewest home runs in baseball (157 total, 1.1 per game).

-- Mariners pitchers combine to give up 154 home runs (1.1 per game), the sixth-fewest in baseball.
+- His last time out was on Monday against the Cincinnati Reds, when the righty tossed five innings, surrendering five earned runs while giving up four hits.

-- His last time out came on Sunday against the New York Mets, when the righty went three innings, surrendering three earned runs while allowing six hits.
+- The 23-year-old has put together a 4.50 ERA and 8.7 strikeouts per nine innings across 14 games this season, while allowing a batting average of .230 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.